joxeankoret/diaphora/README.md

 However, Diaphora has also many features that are unique, not available in any other public tool.
 The following is a non extensive list of unique features:

+ * Ability to port structs, enums, unions and typedefs.
  * Support for compilation units (finding and diffing compilation units).
  * Microcode support.
  * Parallel diffing.
  * Pseudo-code based heuristics.
  * Pseudo-code patches generation.
- * Ability to port structs, enums and typedefs.
  * Diffing pseudo-codes (with syntax highlighting!).
  * Scripting support (for both the exporting and diffing processes).
  * ...